Space Sentinels

 Buy A Book!

-You can find plenty more about the strange world of late seventies and early eighties sci-fi, including a feature on Space Sentinels‘ close rival Battle Of The Planets, in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
+You can find plenty more about the strange world of late seventies and early eighties sci-fi, including a feature on the Space Sentinels‘ contemporaries in Battle Of The Planets, in Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

 Alternately, if you’re just feeling generous, you can buy me a coffee here.
 Just please don’t ask MO to deliver it.